specter-cfd/SPECTER/README.md

 If you use **SPECTER** for a publication, we kindly ask you to cite the following article **Fontana, M., Bruno, O. P., Mininni P. D. & Dmitruk P.; *Fourier continuation method for incompressible fluids with boundaries*. arXiv: [arXiv:2002.01392](https://arxiv.org/abs/2002.01392)**.

 ## Authors
-- Mauro Fontana - Physics Department at University of Buenos Aires
+- Mauro Fontana - Physics Department at University of Buenos Aires.
-- Pablo D. Mininni - Physics Department at University of Buenos Aires
+- Pablo D. Mininni - Physics Department at University of Buenos Aires.